7mind/izumi/doc/microsite/src/main/tut/distage/motivation.md

 input to registry itself.
 Registry Ops do not define the steps the algorithm will take, only trace, thus failing to achieve extensibility in that direction.

-Registry also lacks Set Bindings and module groups (tags)
+Registry also lacks Set Bindings and module groups (tags); distage doesn't require manual lifting of arguments (funTo, valTo, etc.) for use with monads

 // Haskell-land is a nightmare for anyone concerned with modularity. importing B into A should ALWAYS succeed, A should not be impacted by internal implementation of B, even if B imports A – this can, and SHOULD always be resolved.
 // Similarly, modules should not be dependent on application data flow, if a module changes signature as to require a new collaborator, it's users SHOULD not be affected by this change – they should NEVER be impacted by changes in a module's implementation